 To measure LRD, we use the Hurst exponent ($H$), which was first proposed by~\cite{hurst1951long}.
 For a time series, $H = 0.5$ indicates a memoryless or random process, such as white noise or a standard random walk, where past values provide no information about future dynamics.
 When $H < 0.5$, the series exhibits anti-persistent behavior, meaning that increases are likely to be followed by decreases and vice versa; such processes tend to be mean-reverting, and their autocorrelations decay rapidly, implying no LRD.
 In contrast, $H > 0.5$ indicates persistent behavior, where positive (or negative) deviations are more likely to be followed by deviations of the same sign.
 This persistence corresponds to slowly decaying autocorrelations over long horizons, which is the hallmark of LRD.

-We first investigate how to calculate $H$ by R/S analysis.
+We first explain how to estimate $H$ by R/S analysis.
 Consider a time series $\{X_t\}_{t = 1}^N$.
 To examine scaling behavior across different time horizons, we define a set of subsequence lengths (scales) by

 where the maximum scale is chosen in such a way that at least four non-overlapping subsequences are available for the estimation.
 In practice, we set

 which ensures a sequence of evenly spaced scales on a logarithmic axis.
 For each selected scale $n$, the dataset is divided into $K = \lfloor N/n\rfloor$\footnote{$a = \lfloor b \rfloor$ means $a$ is an integer satisfying $a\le b < a+1$.} non-overlapping blocks of length $n$.